 Prior to Registering for a Course

-Review the promotional materials and brochures, which should contain the following elements:
+Review the promotional brochure or website, which should contain the following elements:

 - Course title/program description—Do they adequately describe program content?
 Is the program rationale clearly explained?
 Is the target audience clearly identified?
 Do I fit within that target audience?
 Is there a limit to the number of participants who may attend?